Saint Roch: Saint Roch in art

 The very abundance of means by which people invoked the aid of the celestial court is essential in understanding Renaissance responses to the disease.
 Rather than depression or resignation, people "possessed a confidence that put even an apocalyptic disaster of the magnitude of the Black Death into perspective of God's secure and benevolent plan for humankind."

 The plague votives functioned both to request intercessory aid from plague saints and to provide catharsis for a population that had just witnessed the profound bodily destruction of the plague.
 Showing plague saints such as Roch and Sebastian invoked the memory of the human suffering experienced by Christ during the Passion.
 In the art of Roch after 1477, the saint displayed the wounds of his martyrdom without evidence of pain or suffering.
 Roch actively lifted his clothing to display the plague bubo on his thigh.
 This display of his plague bubo showed that "he welcomed his disease as a divinely sent opportunity to imitate the sufferings of Christ... [his] patient endurance [of the physical suffering of plague was] a form of martyrdom."

 Roch's status as a pilgrim who suffered the plague is paramount in his iconography.
 "The sight of Roch scarred by the plague yet alive and healthy must have been an emotionally-charged image of a promised cure.
 Here was literal proof that one could survive the plague, a saint who had triumphed over the disease in his own flesh."

 Saint Roch in literature

 F. T. Prince published a long monologue from the perspective of Saint Roch's dog entitled 'His Dog and Pilgrim' in his 1983 collection Later On.

 The breaking of a statue of Saint Roch is a crucial incident in the 1934 novel Clochemerle by Gabriel Chevallier.

+In "The Story of San Michele" by Axel Munthe, San Rocco is invoked as the author appears for his judgement before the Almighty.

 In Albert Camus' 1947 novel The Plague, worshippers in the cathedral of Oran are seen gathered around the statue of Saint Roch.

 In the 1992 science fiction novel Doomsday Book by Connie Willis, a medieval priest who tends to plague victims is named Father Roche.

 Saint Roch's dog is sometimes conflated with the folk saint Saint Guinefort, the holy greyhound.

 Croatian celebrations around the saint are depicted in Miroslav Krleža's 1932 novel The Return of Philip Latinowicz.